Tarunvamsi/SwiggyClone_React/Readme.md

 # Diff Algorithm
   ### Findss the differnce bewtween two Virtual DOMS (old Virtual dom and new virtual dom)
       - *ReactFiber* It will calculate the Differnce between the objects when any event happens and calculate the result and update the DOM at every render cycle

+# UseEffect Hook();
+- impoert {useEffect} from "react";
+- useEffect will take two arguments
+  - 1st Arrow function( Call back function)
+  - 2nd Dependency Array
+- # When will useEffect call back function called?
+  - this call backfunction is called After our component renders
+  -  If we want something to be called after our page renders we use UseEffect
+-

+# Can we call swiggy api in our project ?
+- when we fect the swiggy api , we are getting error
+- Access to fetch at API' from origin 'http://localhost:1234' has been blocked by CORS policy
+- What is CORS policy ?
+Who is blocking us ?
+  - Our browsers block us from calling API from one origin to other origin
+- How to bypass this cors ploicy error - Use CORS chrome exteniosn